LLNL/shroud/docs/cstatements.rst

 Defaults to ``{F_C_var}``.

 .. note:: *c_arg_decl*, *f_arg_decl*, and *f_c_arg_names* must all
-          exist as a group and be the same length.
+          exist in a group and have the same number of names.

 f_result_decl
 ^^^^^^^^^^^^^